Graduate Degree Breakdowns

 Students applying to the M.A.
 Art History program will have completed a Bachelor of Arts in Art History (or equivalent) or have completed a minimum of twelve (12) units (4 courses) in Art History.
 At least two of these undergraduate Art History courses must be at the upper-divisional level and must be passed with a C- grade or higher.

-Students must also demonstrate proficient reading knowledge of one of the following European languages: French, Italian, Spanish or German.*
+Students must also demonstrate reading proficiency in one European Foreign Language including but not limited to one of the following languages:

 (*Note: If foreign language requirement is not met upon entry, students have until their Midpoint to demonstrate proficiency.)